Jellyfin is an open-source, free media solution for cord-cutters. But is it right for you? This guide examines the pros and cons to help you decide.

 Let’s examine how some alternatives like Plex, Emby and Channels DVR compare:

 Jellyfin competes mostly on price while providing an average feature set backed by fair reliability.
-But competitors like Plex offer far more value given their robust apps, reliability and features despite monthly fees.
+But competitors like Plex offer far more value given their polished apps, reliability and features despite monthly fees.

 Open-source devotees partial towards tinkering may still favor Jellyfin though.
 And for large households, the free nature can add up to big savings.